 5th & 6th August - Harrop Edge, Lark Hill Road, Dobcross, Saddleworth FULLY BOOKED

-21st & 22nd October - Harrop Edge, Lark Hill Road, Dobcross, Saddleworth ONLY A FEW PLACES LEFT
+21st & 22nd October - Harrop Edge, Lark Hill Road, Dobcross, Saddleworth FULLY BOOKED

 Please ring or email for a booking form

-All of our courses are suitable for both beginners and improvers and are run by qualified DSWA instructors who are also professional wallers.
+All of our courses are suitable for both beginners and improvers and are run by qualified and certified DSWA instructors.

 Health and safety

 Preparing the site

 All our courses are very practical and over the two days, you will take down and rebuild a section of dry stone wall.
 You can work at your own pace and there is plenty of opportunity for discussion.Lots of help for those that may struggle.

 all our walls are on working farms, and serve a purpose in maintaining the upkeep and management of the countryside.
 All our drywalls are built to a higher standard of the walls that they replace each wall is recorded and photograph for future generations to enjoy.

 Places on courses are limited to a maximum of 12 participants per instructor and this ensures that you get plenty of individual attention.